 Above all, realize that, as with any game, you cannot always win—but you can play well enough that even after a loss, if you present your pitch well, you may get another round!

 Below are five of the most common candidate objections and some tips on ways to overcome them.

 Five common candidate objections—and how to overcome them!

 Objection 1: “I’m not really looking for a new job right now” (or “I really like it here for now”)

 Tips to overcome objection 1:

 1. Accept this statement in a positive manner.
-You will never create a good rapport with a candidate by being negative or disrespectful towards their desires.
+You will never create a good rapport with a candidate by being negative or disrespectful.

 For example, you might say something like this: “That is awesome!
 We work really hard at (X Company) to make sure our employees are happy in their jobs, and like any other company, we want to have employees who are happy to work for us.
 What is it you like best about where you work now?”